 If you’re looking for safe, reliable, and profitable investment options, consider blue chip stocks.
 These companies are the hallmarks of their industries, offering low volatility and strong returns over the long haul.

 If you’ve done any research on the stock market, you’ve heard the term “blue chip” and probably wondered what it means.
 Also, how did these stocks come by that nickname?
-Let’s dive in so you can get a better idea of the term and how it applies to investing.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+Let’s dive in so you can get a better idea of the term and how it applies to investing.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 What’s a blue chip stock?

 Blue chip stocks aren’t the sports cars of trading.
 They’re the reliable four-door sedan with all the safety features that will protect you and your family.

 The name “blue chip” originates from high-stakes poker, where blue-colored chips have the highest face value.

 The performance of these stocks tend to follow a large-cap index like the S&P 500 or Russell 1000 very closely.
 But just because a company is a household name doesn’t make it automatically blue chip.
 For example, Apple was not given blue chip status until 2015.